 The GIC-500 is a build-time configurable interrupt controller that supports up to 128 cores.
-The GIC-500 only supports cores that implement the ARMv8 architecture and the GIC CPU interface with the standard GIC Stream Protocol interface, such as Cortex-A57 and Cortex-A53.
-It implements the ARM Generic Interrupt Controller Architecture Specification version 3.0, to enable support for:
+The GIC-500 only supports cores that implement the ARMv8 architecture and the GIC CPU interface with the standard GIC Stream Protocol interface, such as Cortex[®]-A57 and Cortex-A53.
+It implements version 3.0 of the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0, to enable support for:

 - ARMv8 cores.

 - Physical interrupt signals.

 - Software Generated Interrupts (SGIs).

-- Interrupts generated by writing to the AXI4 slave port, known as message-based interrupts.
+- Interrupts generated by writing to the AXI4 slave port, which is known as message-based interrupts.

 - An Interrupt Translation Service (ITS) that provides ID translation and core migration for message-based interrupts.